 Present an understanding of Massachusetts distribution system planning, including the ability to speak on relevant procedural history and technical grid knowledge.

 Review goals, plans, program designs, associated budgets, cost allocation proposals and/or performance incentives or penalties.

+Assess whether the proposed strategies, investments, and goals proposed by the EDCs in their ESMPs are putting the Commonwealth on track to be in compliance with the Commonwealth’s 2050 goals, including the statewide greenhouse gas emissions limits and sublimits under chapter 21N.

-Review and recommend key performance indicators and equity metrics, program tracking data, program strategies and tactics.
+Review and propose modifications to key performance indicators and performance metrics, including equity metrics, program tracking data, and program strategies.
+Consider current metrics reporting requirements and processes through relevant ongoing dockets.

 Review and describe the impact of the draft ESMPs on Massachusetts long-term climate requirements.

-Review and describe the equity impacts of programs and investments proposed in the ESMPs.
+Review, describe, and propose modifications regarding the equity impacts of programs and investments proposed in the ESMPs.

 Review and describe the cost-efficiency of programs and investments proposed in the ESMPs.